-For projects where a standard concrete noise wall is proposed by GDOT (see section 10.1 above) other materials or special design barriers may be used at the request of the Local Public Agency (LPA), provided that the use of these materials meet the feasible and reasonableness goal defined in Section 8.7 of this policy, are constructible, and can be reasonably maintained by the Department or others through a maintenance agreement.
+For projects where a standard concrete noise wall is proposed by GDOT (see section 10.1 above) other materials or special design barriers may be used at the request of the Local Public Agency (LPA), and an approved written approval from the GDOT Chief Engineer, provided that the use of these materials meet the feasible and reasonableness goal defined in Section 8.7 of this policy, are constructible, and can be reasonably maintained by the Department or others through a maintenance agreement.
 Other aesthetic or functional enhancements may also be requested.

-These enhancements may be included in the project provided there is a signed agreement between GDOT and the LPA that addresses the proposed enhancements and funding source for all costs above \$25 per square foot multiplied by the area (total sq. ft.) of noise barrier required.
+These enhancements may be included in the project provided there is a signed agreement between GDOT and the LPA that addresses the proposed enhancements and funding source for all costs above \$50 per square foot multiplied by the area (total sq. ft.) of noise barrier required.
 No federal funds will be provided by GDOT for any costs beyond the cost of a reasonable barrier wall.